ProgrammerApasionated/Program-I/PrimerSemestreProgramación/EjerciciosFinales/ReadmeEJ.md

 - **Part 2**: File handling — reading a text file, extracting information, and evaluating conditions.
 This part was more challenging.

 ### ExamenFinal2.py :
-- Second examen I revise with, I found interesting how working with different problems regarding some basics concepts can have such variety.
+- The second exam I revise with, I found interesting how working with different problems regarding some basic concepts can have such variety.
 - **Part 1**: Manageable.
 - **Part 2**: Still struggling with file‑based data processing.